zaiisao/Documentation/en/Agora Platform/audio_related_faq.md

     <td><li>Live broadcast: If the jitter comes from the host.</li><li>Video mode: If the video is smooth and clear.</li></td>
   </tr>
 </table>

+**Step 3: Monitor Quality of Experience in Agora Analytics in Dashboard**

+You can check the statistics of every call in [Agora Analytics](https://dashboard.agora.io/analytics/call/search) in Dashboard.
+For more information, see [Agora Analytics Tutorial](https://dashboard.agora.io/analytics/call/tutorial?_ga=2.197716463.1125435494.1542623251-764614247.1539586349).

 ## Bluetooth Issues (iOS only)
 A user connects a Bluetooth headset to a phone, but not all incoming calls are answered through the Bluetooth headset.